Testing and defence led by a published security researcher with five CVEs, including a CVSS 9.1 Mirai botnet kill-switch.

 Law 25 pairs directly with PIPEDA for the rest of Canada and with GDPR if you serve the EU.
 The underlying data map and controls are shared.

-Yes. traztech is a Toronto-based security and compliance consultancy serving startups across Canada and the US, led by a published CVE researcher and partnered with Lorikeet Security.
+Yes. traztech is a Toronto-based security and compliance consultancy serving startups across Canada and the US, led by a published security researcher.
 We run Quebec Law 25 engagements end to end.

 Book a free discovery call.
 We will tell you whether Quebec Law 25 fits, what it would take, and roughly what it would cost.